 What is home care?

-The JFCS East Bay Home Care program provides a wide array of non-medical services for seniors, including:
+The JFCS East Bay Home Care program provides a wide array of non-medical personal and companion care services for seniors, including:

 - Light housekeeping, dusting, mopping, vacuuming, laundry, washing dishes, tidying, and taking care of the home.